 The Counseling & Psychological Services provides referral assistance to students who may be in need of mental health services unavailable on campus.

 The Peggy H. Smith Counseling Clinic provides individual, couples, and group counseling to San Francisco State registered students and is a sponsored graduate training program of the Counseling & Psychological Services and the Department of Counseling.
 There are no fees for services.

-CPS strictly protects the confidentiality of information shared during sessions.
+CAPS strictly protects the confidentiality of information shared during sessions.
 Per the policy of Counseling & Psychological Services, we do not communicate with our clients via email.